mehulagg/gitlab/doc/development/usage_ping.md

 WARNING:
 This feature is intended solely for internal GitLab use.

-To add data for aggregated metrics into Usage Ping payload you should add corresponding definition in [`aggregated_metrics`](https://gitlab.com/gitlab-org/gitlab/-/blob/master/lib/gitlab/usage_data_counters/aggregated_metrics/).
+To add data for aggregated metrics into Usage Ping payload you should add corresponding definition at [`lib/gitlab/usage_data_counters/aggregated_metrics/*.yaml`](https://gitlab.com/gitlab-org/gitlab/-/blob/master/lib/gitlab/usage_data_counters/aggregated_metrics/) for metrics available at Community Edition and at [`ee/lib/gitlab/usage_data_counters/aggregated_metrics/*.yaml`](https://gitlab.com/gitlab-org/gitlab/-/blob/master/ee/lib/gitlab/usage_data_counters/aggregated_metrics/) for Enterprise Edition ones.

  Each aggregate definition includes following parts:

 - `name`: Unique name under which the aggregate metric is added to the Usage Ping payload.
 - `operator`: Operator that defines how the aggregated metric data is counted.
 Available operators are:
   - `OR`: Removes duplicates and counts all entries that triggered any of listed events.
   - `AND`: Removes duplicates and counts all elements that were observed triggering all of following events.
+- `time_frame`: List of time frames that limits data range for all events included in aggregated metric.
+Valid time frames are:
+  - `7d`: Last seven days of data.
+  - `28d`: Last twenty eight days of data.
+  - `all`: All historical data, only available for `database` sourced aggregated metrics.
 - `source`: Data source used to collect all events data included in aggregated metric.
 Valid data sources are:
   - [`database`](#database-sourced-aggregated-metrics)
   - [`redis`](#redis-sourced-aggregated-metrics)